anshuldante/ai-ds-ml-practical/machine-learning-and-ai-foundations-clustering-and-association/readme.md

     * THe last 2 clusters which were a medium sized cluster in k=4 have been broken down and one of them is ~5%, so we need to make a decision on the inclusion of the cluster and if increasing k even makes sense.

   * **Best solution?**
-    * There are no straight=forward answers for: what's the best cluster?
+    * There are no straight forward answers for: what's the best cluster?
     * We build clusters using auto-clustering for k =3 to 8 and the best one SPSS says is k=3.

 ## Visualizing and Reporting Cluster Solutions